 The AI Visibility Stack: a layered framework for GEO

-I’ve built a framework called the AI Visibility Stack that breaks down exactly what you need to optimize, layer by layer.
-Think of it like building a house.
-You can’t put the roof on before the foundation is laid.
+I’ve built a framework called the AI Visibility Stack that breaks down what to optimize, layer by layer.
+It works like construction: you have to lay the foundation before you can build anything stable on top.

 • Layer 1: Technical foundation (the basement)